 If you’re a non-Filipino, then I think it’s a good idea to get travel insurance before your trip to the Philippines, especially if you’ll be visiting less developed places like Sagada or Batad.
 The fact is, you never know what can happen.
 In Sumaguing Cave for example, you can easily lose your footing and hurt yourself so having travel insurance will be a godsend.

-We get insurance from World Nomads or SafetyWing.
-They’re both trusted travel medical insurance companies used by many digital nomads.
-Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+We get travel insurance from SafetyWing.
+They’re a popular travel insurance company used by many digital nomads.
+You can follow the link to get a free quote from SafetyWing.

 3. Register & Hire Guides Only from the Tourism Office